peytoncordero/DRI25/pandas.md

 In the following section we will learn how to sort and group columns in order to perform calculations.

 <Info>
-Did you know you can perform both quantative and qualitative manipulations across entire columns in Pandas?
+Did you know you can perform both quantitative and qualitative manipulations across entire columns in Pandas?
 You can use the .apply() method along with a lambda function or a user-defined function to transform text values.
 For instance, apply the .str accessor to access string methods like .lower() or .replace() for case normalization or substitution.
 The apply function works element-wise, allowing you to process each element in the column independently.
 This approach empowers you to clean, modify, or extract information from text columns with ease, facilitating comprehensive data preparation for analysis.
 </Info>

 ## Stacking requests